fattihkoca/jQuery-TE/README.md

 ﻿What is jQuery TE?
 ==================

 jQuery TE is a jQuery plugin.
-It is a lightweight (14.6 KB) and very useful HTML editor.
+It is a lightweight and very useful HTML editor.
 And it works with WYSIWYG model.

 Most importantly, it can be integrated into your system in 1 minute.
 And you can modify it as you want in terms of interface.
 Even you can change the css classes.